poojahirekhan/DataAnalysis--Excel/README.md

 # DataAnalysis--Excel
 introduction to Data Analysis using spreadsheets
-## data analysis techniques using spreadsheets
+## Data analysis techniques using spreadsheets

  The basics of spreadsheets,